Roman, early 1st Century

 Do you wonder who enslaved people were in the ancient Roman Empire?
 Enslaved people in the ancient Roman Empire were often men and women from lands that the ancient Romans conquered.
 Even though Stabilio and his family could not hold office or serve in the army even after they were freed, they could still work hard to make a comfortable living.
 We know Stabilio and his family were successful at this because they were able to pay for this tomb.
 Perhaps their former master helped them by setting them up in business, as was often the practice in the ancient world.
 Scholars believe that perhaps Stabilio’s son Faustus paid for their tomb.
 I imagine Faustus was so proud they were free citizens in their community and could finally be legally recognized as a family, that he had this carving made for the front of their burial tomb.

 Keep in mind—ancient sculpture was originally painted in bright colors.
 This tomb relief would have been painted bright red, at least in part.
 Imagine that!
 The tomb structure itself would have been free-standing and would have been made of brick and stone or a combination of the two.
-The tomb would have been set beside a road outside a city, perhaps along a major road outside Rome, and would have held the remains of several generations of this family of former slaves.
+The tomb would have been set beside a road outside a city, perhaps along a major road outside Rome, and would have held the remains of several generations of this family.
 In this way, for years and years everyone who traveled on their way into the city would have seen this monument and would have remembered them as a family.
 Do you have anything in your family that shows you are a family?
 Do you have photographs of you and your family?

 Would you like to see the Funerary Monument in person?
 All you have to do is visit the North Carolina Museum of Art in Raleigh, North Carolina.
 The Funerary Monument is in the Classical galleries at the museum.
 Or perhaps you would like a tour.
 Tours of the collection are given daily, except for Monday when the museum is closed to the public.
 If you prefer, you can contact the museum ahead of time and arrange for you and your friends to have a private tour.
 I’m sure a docent at the museum would be happy to show you and your friends the Funerary Monument and many other works of art.
 Whether you visit the museum on your own or have a tour with a docent, it will be well worth your time!